Keenan Allen: 2018

-2019 season
+2019

-In the season-opener against the Indianapolis Colts, Allen caught eight passes for 123 yards and his first touchdown of the season in the 30–24 overtime win.
-Two weeks later against the Houston Texans, Allen caught 13 passes for 183 yards and two touchdowns as the Chargers lost 27–20.
+In the season-opener against the Colts, Allen caught eight passes for 123 yards and his first touchdown of the season in the 30–24 overtime win.
+Two weeks later against the Texans, Allen caught 13 passes for 183 yards and two touchdowns as the Chargers lost 27–20.
 He finished the season with a franchise record 104 catches for 1,199 yards and six touchdowns.
 He earned a Pro Bowl nomination for the third consecutive season.
 He was ranked 77th by his fellow players on the NFL Top 100 Players of 2020.

-2020 season
+2020

 On September 5, 2020, Allen signed a four-year, $80.1 million contract extension with the Chargers.
 In Week 3, he recorded 13 receptions for 132 receiving yards and one touchdown in the 21–16 loss to the Carolina Panthers.
-In Week 7 against the Jacksonville Jaguars, he had ten receptions for 125 yards in the 39–29 victory.
+In Week 7 against the Jaguars, he had ten receptions for 125 yards in the 39–29 victory.
 In Week 9 against the Las Vegas Raiders, Allen recorded 9 catches for 103 yards and a touchdown during the 31–26 loss.
 In Week 11 against the New York Jets, Allen recorded 16 catches for 145 yards and a touchdown during the 34–28 win.
 He was placed on the reserve/COVID-19 list by the Chargers on December 31, 2020, and activated on January 7, 2021.
 He earned a Pro Bowl nomination for the fourth consecutive season.
 He was ranked 55th by his fellow players on the NFL Top 100 Players of 2021.

-2021 season
+2021

 In the 2021 season, Allen finished with 106 receptions for 1,128 receiving yards and six receiving touchdowns.
 He had four games with at least 100 receiving yards.
 He earned a Pro Bowl nomination for the fifth consecutive season.
 He was ranked 35th by his fellow players on the NFL Top 100 Players of 2022.

+2022

+During the 2022 season, Allen caught 66 passes for 752 yards and four touchdowns.
+He had two games on the season going over 100 yards.

+2023

+During Week 2 against the Tennessee Titans, Allen had eight receptions for 111 yards and two touchdowns as the Chargers lost 24–27 in overtime.
+During Week 3 against the Minnesota Vikings, Allen finished with 18 receptions for 215 receiving yards and completed one pass to wide receiver Mike Williams for a 49-yard touchdown as the Chargers won 28–24.
+He became the only player in NFL history to have three games with at least 15 receptions.
+In addition, he became the first player in NFL history to record at least 15 receptions and throw a passing touchdown in the same game.
+In Week 9, against the Jets, he reached 10,000 career receiving yards.
+In Week 10, a loss to the Lions, he had 11 receptions for 175 yards and two touchdowns.
+He finished the 2023 season with 108 receptions for 1,243 yards and seven touchdowns in 13 games.
+He earned his sixth Pro Bowl nomination.